 There’s no rule that says test prep has to be boring.
-I know it is tempting to just use the same old passages and worksheet that we’ve used year in and year out because they’ve worked for us and frankly, because it’s easy for us to prepare.
+I know it is tempting to just use the same old passages and worksheets that we’ve used year in and year out because they’ve worked for us, and frankly because it’s easy for us to prepare.
 I get it and I’ve been there.
 But the monotonous review of passage after passage or worksheet after worksheet left me feeling a little dead on the inside, and my students felt it too.
 That’s never good.
 That’s why it’s so important for us to use fun and engaging test prep activities.

 There are so many ways to change up this boring routine to engage your students that require little to no effort, and you and your students deserve a little excitement during the day.
 After all, the more engaged they are, the better the review.
 Plus, there’s the added benefit that you won’t be bored to tears all day either.
 Here are some test prep activities and ideas to help you up your test prep game and make learning fun.